Table of Contents Contents

 In order to accept employment in Canada, you need to have a valid SIN number.
-You also need it in order to access government programs and benefits.
-Often SIN numbers are given out in a paper format that never expires.
+You also need it to access government programs and benefits.
+Often, SIN numbers are given out in a paper format that never expires.
 That said, there are also plastic cards that are expired.
 If you have a plastic card, it will need to be renewed before its expiry date.

 If you received your SIN number after 2014, you likely don't have a SIN card, just a SIN number.
 However, just because you don't have a SIN card doesn't mean you no longer have to renew your number.
-You'll have to renew any time you apply for a SIN, and an expiry date is given.
+You'll have to renew any time you apply for an SIN, and an expiration date will be given.

 What Your SIN Number Says About You